stormysun513/ParGMRES/checkpoint.md

   to put this information on a public web site you are welcome to email the staff directly.
 - [Optionally] schedule a meeting with the course staff to discuss progress

+We list four deliverables in our project proposal: sequential version, OpenMP version, GPU version, and CPU-GPU mixed version using OpenMPI.
+We planned to complete GPU version before the project checkpoint but we are not able to meet the milestones.
+We finished the sequential version.
+Currently, we are working on the OpenMP version, which we may finish in two to three days after checkpoint; that is, we have a delay about a week.
+We may not complete all planned deliverable.
+Because the GPU version requires a re-design of data structure, we may not have enough time for CPU-GPU mixed version across multiple nodes.
+We decide to move this part into nice to have features.
+By the deadline of final project, we should be able to complete GPU version.
+Our new milestones will be shifted by a week.
+We anticipa e to complete a workable GPU version before May 3.

+We encounter a problem related to solver precision while implementing the sequential version.
+Some large matrices do not converge so that we can not use them to compare with the OpenMPI version.
+We spent a lot of time to survey this convergence issue.
+We finally realized that GMRES algorithm requires proper precondition to reduce condition numbers.
+This reduction is highly matrix dependent.
+We found that different domain may have different precondition matrices.
+Therefore, we try to find some matrix patterns that does not rely on precondition and is likely to converge as long as the number of iterations is enough.
+We found this kind of matrices on [Link].
+Now, we can focus on how to parallelize algorithm instead of being bothered by algorithm itself.
+As for environment configuration, we think we don’t have problem so far.